Evercore Earnings Call Transcripts

 -

-2024 saw record revenues, strong margin expansion, and robust deal activity across all business lines, with significant gains in advisory, underwriting, and private capital.
-Management is optimistic for continued growth in 2025, supported by a strong backlog and ongoing investments in talent.
+2024 saw record or near-record revenues, strong margin improvement, and robust hiring, with significant gains in advisory, underwriting, and private capital businesses.
+Optimism for 2025 is high, supported by strong backlogs and improving market conditions.

 -